 You can use Clenil Modulite if:

-- you get mild to severe symptoms of Asthma
+- you get mild to moderate symptoms of Asthma

 - you’re already using Clenil and have been for at least three months prior to reordering your inhaler from us